EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 Events are the core of any event sourced system.
 They are the payload, the message, they allow our system to communicate in a meaningful way.
 Events and commands are very simple objects.
-They should be modelled as "read-only" objects.
+They should be modeled as "read-only" objects.
 This means they have to be instantiated with all the data they need and _only_ expose that data.
 In EventSauce, they have but one technical requirement: